abdelrahman-a99/Bank-Management-System/README.md

 2. Compile the Java files using a Java compiler (`javac`).
 3. Run the `TransactionsDriver` class to see the demonstration of bank account transactions.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request on GitHub.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.